Supreme Court takes on major Fourth Amendment case

 - The Fourth Amendment protects 'persons, houses, papers and effects' against unreasonable searches and seizures

-(CNN)The Supreme Court will hear a major case involving privacy in the digital age on Wednesday, and will grapple with how to apply established legal rules to rapidly changing technology.
+(CNN)The Supreme Court grappled with a major case involving privacy in the digital age on Wednesday, discussing how to apply established legal rules to rapidly changing technology.

-The case concerns whether investigators need warrants to obtain cell tower data in order to track and reconstruct the movements of cell phone users over extended periods.
-The content of the calls is not at issue, just the locational data.
+Several of the justices struggled with the Trump administration's position that the government does not need a warrant when it seeks digital data from cell phones that reveal users' locations.
+Deputy Solicitor General Michael R. Dreeben stressed that individuals have diminished privacy rights when it comes to information that has been voluntarily turned over to a third-party, such as a phone company.

+But while the justices pushed back on Dreeben's arguments, they didn't seem to all share the same rationale.

+Dreeben pushed back, telling the justices that while the technology is new, established legal protections are sufficient to deal with privacy concerns.

+His arguments seemed to gain the most support from Justices Samuel Alito and Anthony Kennedy.
+Alito acknowledged the privacy concerns of new technology but he worried about existing precedent that the justices might "declare obsolete."

 How the justices decide the case could provide a framework for other issues, including the future of the government's surveillance power.
-Privacy advocates say the case could impact everything from digital medical records and search queries on Google to smart watch data.
+Privacy advocates say the case could impact everything from digital medical records and search queries on Google to smartwatch data.

-Most courts have held that there is a diminished privacy interest in the area of cell-site location data because the information has already been voluntarily provided to phone companies -- or "third parties."
+Most courts have held that there is a diminished privacy interest when it comes to cell-site location data because the information has already been voluntarily provided to phone companies or third parties.

-"This case is the first chance to start to set reasonable limits applicable to requests for these kinds of digital-age records by making clear that a warrant will sometimes be required," said Nathan Freed Wessler, an ACLU lawyer opposing the government in the case.
+"This case is the first chance to start to set reasonable limits applicable to requests for these kinds of digital-age records by making clear that a warrant will sometimes be required," said Nathan Freed Wessler, an American Civil Liberties Union lawyer opposing the government in the case.

 The case